sharma1981/liteExchange/README.md

 	* Memory allocations : Project can benefit from preallocating everything in critical path.

-	* Data oriented design : Currenty order class in order books suffers from cache misses.
+	* Data oriented design : Currently order class in order books suffers from cache misses.
 If the order class is split into core order ( price-side-symbol ) and other order data,	the matching engine would gain a lot of speed by avoiding cache misses

 	* Cache-aware algorithms : Order book implementation uses std::multimap which is known to use red-black tree which is controversial when it comes to be cache friendly : https://news.ycombinator.com/item?id=7513896

 ## <a name="Dependencies">**4.
 Build and runtime dependencies:**

-For Linux , the project is built and tested with GCC4.8 on CentOS7 and Ubuntu.
+For Linux , the project is built and tested with GCC4.8 and GCC7 on CentOS7 and Ubuntu.

 For running on Linux , make sure you have GNU Libstd C++ 6 runtime in your Linux distribution